-Once inside the fortress, you will feel surrounded by a timeless atmosphere: inner courtyards and wall walks will unveil the secrets of the mostly military activities which took place here.
+Once inside the fortress, you will feel surrounded by a timeless atmosphere: inner courtyards and walks along the walls will unveil the secrets of the mostly military activities which took place here.

-Last stop of this day itinerary is the enchanting borgo of Dozza, on Imola hills heading to Bologna.
+Last stop of this day itinerary is the enchanting borgo of Dozza, on the Imola hills heading to Bologna.
 Here too, the traces of Sforza dominion and Campeggi Malvezzi Counts are visible in Dozza Fortress.

 Along the visitors’ path inside of this precious house museum, it is possible to relive the historical happenings and see the evolution of the architecture, according to the changing living necessities.

 The original medieval core is preserved in the external fortified towers, while today’s appearance of the Fortress can be dated to the late 15th Century, when Dozza became part of the Riario-Sforza Signoria.

 The following Renaissance period transformed the Rocca into a home, but it did not leave behind the defensive factor.
 During this charming historical moment, the protagonists in Dozza are the Campeggi Counts, donating the symmetrical harmony of the architecture.